Pineapler/VirtualOrc/notes.md

 - [ ] SetGirlCostume
   - Currently costume is set in `VipMassageGameSystem.CheckCostume()` based on heart level.
   - Instead have these as unlocked costumes and let the player choose on massage begin.

+## Notes

+- OrcTouchingHand.cs has cam/mouse raycast logic
+- Buttons have event handlers on PointerEnter